Confession of Pain: Critical reception

 Critical reception towards the film was mixed.
 Most critics positively reviewed the performances by Tony Leung and Takeshi Kaneshiro, but criticized the script as being weak or lacking suspense because it gives away too much too soon.

 Andrew Chan of the Film Critics Circle of Australia writes, "Ultimately the film is too predictable to be a thriller, too few “Chapman To” to be a comedy and far too much Shu Qi to be not entirely annoying.
 With that being said, the most important element that this film lacks is the almost non-existent connection with the audience and the effect is leaving the audience muddled up and confused."

 Awards and nominations

 The film was nominated for seven awards in the 26th Hong Kong Film Awards, including Best Screenplay, Best Actor, Best Cinematography, Best Film Editing, Best Art Direction, Best Costume and Make-Up Design, and Best Original Film Score.
 However, it only won one award for Best Cinematography.

 Remake

-A Hollywood remake of Confession of Pain was announced by Warner Bros., who bought the rights of the film.
-Leonardo DiCaprio's production company, Appian Way, is producing the film alongside Roy Lee, who brokered the remake deals on Asian movies from The Ring to Infernal Affairs.
-At the moment, however, it is not yet known if DiCaprio, who also starred in the Hollywood remake of Infernal Affairs (another Lau/Mak film), The Departed, will also star in the film.
-William Monahan, who won a Best Adapted Screenplay Oscar for The Departed, will work on the script.
+A Hollywood remake of Confession of Pain was announced by Warner Bros. who bought the rights of the film, with Leonardo DiCaprio's production company, Appian Way, set to produce the film alongside Roy Lee, who brokered the remake deals on Asian movies from The Ring to Infernal Affairs.
+However, it was not yet known if DiCaprio, who also starred in the Hollywood remake of Infernal Affairs (another Lau/Mak film), The Departed, will also star in the film.
+William Monahan, who won a Best Adapted Screenplay Oscar for The Departed, was set to work on the script.
+However since 2007, further developments in production or shooting have not been reported, hinting that the project may have now been slated.